 - Collaborate with other teammates

 - Using conference calls or video conferencing, hold “The Daily Standup” at a time when the entire global team can attend.
-Daily Standups are recommended to last only 15 minutes, so the team coordinates and agrees on a time that work best.
+Daily Standups are recommended to last only 15 minutes, so the team coordinates and agrees on a time that works best.
 A secondary option is to periodically change the start time to better accommodate one or the other team to equally share the effort.

-- Have the offshore team use the tracking tool, like Confluence/Jira, to report daily status, upcoming work and any blockers.
+- Have the offshore team use the tracking tool, like Confluence/Jira, to report daily status, upcoming work, and any blockers.
 These tools are designed to support Scrum, so using them consistently can eliminate the need to meet daily.
 Many teams find that meeting once or twice per week via conference calls or video conferencing is more than sufficient to discuss status and blockers.

 By utilizing options like these companies can remove the objections

 of distance and time and create effective global scrum teams.

 Lastly, there is an overarching factor that must be addressed when